pjogleka/395/README.md

 Numerical methods (such as interpolation and integration) researched and programmed during directed research investigating shock wave blast expansion.
+PDF files contain results from more sophisticated routines run on UNC's Dogwood computer cluster with Athena++ simulation data.
+Not included here as I wrote the code in my Dogwood account.
-Note that while I have contributed to all of these scripts, plotblast and driveplotblast contain mostly code written by my advisor.
+Note that plotblast contains code mostly written by my advisor.